Radiolocation

 Radiolocation, also known as radiolocating or radiopositioning, is the process of finding the location of something through the use of radio waves.
-It generally refers to passive uses, particularly radar—as well as detecting buried cables, water mains, and other public utilities.
-It is similar to radionavigation, but radiolocation usually refers to passively finding a distant object rather than actively one's own position.
-Both are types of radiodetermination.
+It generally refers to passive, particularly radar—as well as detecting buried cables, water mains, and other public utilities.
+It is similar to radionavigation in which one actively seeks its own position; both are types of radiodetermination.
 Radiolocation is also used in real-time locating systems (RTLS) for tracking valuable assets.